Conte returns to Spurs after gallbladder surgery

 He returned to England on Wednesday, but it is not yet known if he will be on the touchline for Saturday's Premier League match at Leicester.

+The Mali international will have an operation on Friday to repair a stress fracture to his left ankle, with a timescale for his recovery yet to be determined.

-"This morning he was on the pitch with us," said assistant Cristian Stellini.
+Speaking about Conte's return to training, Spurs assistant manager Cristian Stellini said: "This morning he was on the pitch with us.

 "He has to take it easy for a bit but we were so happy to meet him again at the training ground.
 He spent time hugging everyone.